Priyanshu360-cpu/Go-Pastebin/README.md

 A ready to use Pastebin written in Go Lang

 Specialities:-
-•Get Custom Links
-•Gets file secured
+•Get Custom Links\n•Gets file secured
 •use get method to get data from the pastebin

 How to get started:-